History of the Staten Island Railway: Rebranding and service improvements: 1990s

-Consistent growth: 2000s and 2010s
+Consistent growth/Restoration and proposed bus line for the former North Shore Branch: 2000s and 2010s

 In 2000, work began on a four-year project to upgrade the railway's signal system.
 Work was initially supposed to begin in 1998 and be completed by 2001.
 In August 2003, work was already over three years late.

 In August 2003, it was reported that the SIR would overhaul three railroad bridges (Bay Street south of Clifton, and two crossings of Amboy Road) the following year for $7.2 million, which would require service to operate on a single track in sections.
 The repair work included replacing the tracks, installing a new waterproof seal over the deck, repairing floor beams, metal panels, drip pans, and girder encasements, and repainting the structures.
 These bridges were identified for repairs in a 2000 engineering survey.
 Work would begin following the completion of the signal project and was estimated to take about two years.
 The 2000 study stated that eight other bridges would need repairs.
 Those repairs were to take place between 2005 and 2009.
 An additional 16 bridges would need their waterproofing replaced, and two others had minor structural defects.

 In 2004, the SIR put out its preliminary budget for 2005; it proposed several service cuts to offset an increased debt.
 For 2005, the agency proposed implementing One Person Train Operation, adding fare collection at Tompkinsville, reducing the fleet to 52 cars, eliminating express service, and reducing trains to two cars during off-peak hours.
 For 2006, it proposed eliminating weekend service from 2 a.m.
 Saturday to 5 a.m.
 Monday.
 Starting on May 1, 2005, SIR trains started running with two cars between 9 p.m. to 5 a.m. every night, stopping near station entrances to deter crime.

 In December 2004, the completion on the signaling project was already 18 months late.
 A three-month phased cutover of the new signaling system was to begin in January 2005, starting from Tottenville and heading northwards.
 Starting January 21, 2005, the entire line would be closed every weeknight from 10 p.m. to 5 a.m. and all weekends until April.